 Parents' incomes may decrease the amount of the student housing supplement if the student (a) studies at middle level institute; (b) is less than 18 years old, and (c) is not married and has no child.
-The way parents' income is taken into account is the same as in the case of the study grant.
-In 2014-2017 the study grant is paid in full if parents' annual earned and capital incomes, gross incomes minus natural deductions, are together less than 40,800 euro, and the study grant is decreased by 5% for every 1,010 euro/year the parents' incomes exceeds the limit.
-The test of the parents' incomes is not implemented in the model because of insufficient information.
+In 2016-2018, the housing supplement was paid in full if parents' annual earned and capital incomes, gross incomes minus natural deductions, were together less than 40,800 euro.